-The Council continues to be well on its way to achieving accreditation in FY 2020, using only the revenue available from the dedicated FPD sales tax.
+The Council continues to be well on its way to achieving accreditation in FY 2021, using only the revenue available from the dedicated FPD sales tax.

 The intent is to work closely with FEMA to ensure the new maps reflect the 100-Year improvements.
-The Council now anticipates FEMA issuing new maps in 2020 or 2021.
+The Council now anticipates FEMA issuing new maps in 2021 or 2022.

-The Council continues to work with the Corps of Engineers regarding the Council's design and building of the 500-Year Authorized Level of Protection Projects.
-The Council intends to build the most cost effective and highest priority flood protection projects throughout the Counties of Madison, Monroe, and St. Clair, Illinois to restore the federally Authorized Level of flood protection in the Metro-East.
+The Council continues to work with the Corps of Engineers regarding the Council's design and building of the 500-Year Authorized Level of Protection Projects, building the most cost effective and highest priority flood protection projects throughout the Counties of Madison, Monroe, and St. Clair, Illinois to restore the federally Authorized Level of flood protection in the Metro-East.